RahulSChand/Optical-Flow-Shape-Dataset/README.md

-## Quickly create toy optical flow datasets on fly to test your deep learning models.
+## Fast library to create toy optical flow datasets on fly to test your deep learning models.

 # Why?